narvalotech/super-tyson/README.md

 The repo is used for "working in public".
 The project itself is not yet usable, but feel free to browse the oft-changing code.

-I will remove this disclaimer when the GUI MVP milestone (below) is done.
+I will remove this disclaimer when the GUI MVP milestone (see `scratchpad.md`) is done.

 # What